igem-waterloo/uwaterloo-igem-2024/README.md

-# Team Waterloo 2024 Software Tool
+# Waterloo iGEM 2024 - Math & Modelling Subteam

 If your team competes in the [**Software & AI** village](https://competition.igem.org/participation/villages) or wants to apply for the [**Best Software Tool** prize](https://competition.igem.org/judging/awards), you **MUST** host all the